-The knee joint's main function is to bend, straighten, and bear the weight of the body, along with the ankles and hips.
-The knee, more than just a simple hinged joint, however, also twists and rotates.
-In order to perform all of these actions and to support the entire body while doing so, the knee relies on a number of structures including bones, ligaments, tendons, and cartilage.
+The knee joint's main function is to bend, straighten, and bear the weight of your body (together with your ankles and hips).
+The knee is more than just a simple hinged joint.
+It also twists and rotates.
+To do all of these things and support your body while doing so, the knee relies on several structures.
+They include bones, ligaments, tendons, and cartilage.

-- The thighbone or femur comprises the top portion of the joint.
+- The thighbone, or femur, makes up the top part of the joint.

-- One of the bones in the lower leg (or calf area), the tibia, provides the bottom weight-bearing portion of the joint.
+- One of the bones in the lower leg (or calf area), the tibia, is the bottom weight-bearing part of the joint.

 - The kneecap or patella rides along the front of the femur.

-- The remaining bone in the calf, the fibula, is not involved in the weight-bearing portion of the knee joint but provides ligament attachments for stability.
+- The remaining bone in the calf, the fibula, isn't involved in the weight-bearing part of the knee but provides ligament attachments to help keep it stable.

-- The anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) provide front and back (anterior and posterior) and rotational stability to the knee.
+- The anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) provide stability for front and back (anterior and posterior) and rotation movements.

-- The medial collateral ligament (MCL) and lateral collateral ligament (LCL) located along the inner (medial) and outer (lateral) sides of the knee provide medial and lateral stability to the knee.
+- The medial collateral ligament (MCL) and lateral collateral ligament (LCL), found along the inner (medial) and outer (lateral) sides of the knee, give stability to the knee in those areas.

-- Instead of connecting bones to other bones as ligaments do, tendons connect muscles to bones.
+Tendons are fiber-like bands similar to ligaments.
+But instead of connecting bones to other bones, they connect muscles to bones.

-- The two important tendons in the knee are (1) the quadriceps tendon connecting the quadriceps muscle, which lies on the front of the thigh, to the patella and (2) the patellar tendon connecting the patella to the tibia (technically, this is a ligament because it connects two bones).
+- There are 2 important tendons in the knee.
+The quadriceps tendon connects your quadriceps muscle, on the front of your thigh, to the kneecap.
+The patellar tendon connects the kneecap to the tibia (it's technically a ligament since it connects two bones).

-- The quadriceps and patellar tendons are sometimes called the extensor mechanism, and together with the quadriceps muscle they facilitate leg extension (straightening).
+- The quadriceps and patellar tendons are sometimes called the extensor mechanism.
+Together with the quadriceps muscles, they help you straighten, or extend, your leg.

-- Cartilaginous structures called menisci (singular form is "meniscus") line the top of the tibia and lie between the tibia and the 2 knuckles at the bottom of the femur (called the femoral condyles).
+- Menisci (plural for meniscus) are structures made of cartilage that line the top of your tibia and lie between your tibia and the two knuckles at the bottom of your femur (the femoral condyles).

-- The menisci's primary job is to provide cushioning for the knee joint.
+- The menisci's main job is to cushion the knee joint.

-- Bursae (one is a bursa) are fluid-filled sacs that help to cushion the knee.
-The knee contains 3 important groups of bursae:
+Bursae are fluid-filled sacs that also help cushion the knee.
+The knee has three important groups of bursae:

-- The prepatellar bursae lie in front of the patella.
+- The prepatellar bursae in front of the patella

-- The Pes anserine bursae is located on the inner side of the knee about 2 inches below the joint.
+- The pes anserine bursae in the inner side of the knee, about 2 inches below the joint

 Home Care for Knee Pain

-Inflammation is the body's physiologic response to an injury.
-In treating many types of knee pain, a common goal is to break the inflammatory cycle.
-The inflammatory cycle starts with an injury.
-After an injury, substances that cause inflammation invade the knee to assist in healing.
-However, if the injury and subsequent inflammation is not resolved, inflammation can become a chronic issue, leading to further inflammation and additional injury.
-This cycle of inflammation leads to continued or progressive knee pain.
-The cycle can be broken by controlling the substances that cause inflammation, and by limiting further injury to tissue.
+Inflammation is your body's response to injury.
+In treating many types of knee pain, doctors try to break what's called the inflammatory cycle.
+That cycle starts with an injury.
+When you're hurt, substances in your body that cause inflammation invade your knee to help with healing.
+But if the injury and the inflammation it causes don't go away, the inflammation becomes long-lasting, or chronic.
+This leads to more inflammation and additional injury.
+You end up with knee pain that lasts a long time or gets worse.
+You can break the cycle by controlling the substances that cause inflammation and by preventing further injury to tissues in your knee.

-- This can be done with knee padding or splinting.
+- You can do this with knee pads or splints.

-- A pad over the kneecap, for example, helps to control the symptoms of some knee injuries (an example is a form of bursitis sometimes called housemaid's knee) by preventing further repetitive injury to the prepatellar bursae.
+- Keeping a pad over your kneecap, for example, helps control the symptoms of some knee injuries (like a type of bursitis sometimes called housemaid's knee) by preventing further injury to your prepatellar bursae.

 REST the knee.

-- Rest reduces the repetitive strain placed on the knee by activity.
+- Rest reduces the strain that activities you do over and over put on the knee.

-- Rest both gives the knee time to heal and helps to prevent further injury.
+- It not only gives your knee time to heal, but helps prevent further injury.

 ICE the knee.

-- Icing the knee reduces swelling and can be used for both acute and chronic knee injuries.
+- Icing your knee reduces swelling.
+You can use it for both short- and long-term knee injuries.

-- Most authorities recommend icing the knee 2 to 3 times a day for 20-30 minutes each time.
+- Most experts recommend icing the knee two or three times a day for 20-30 minutes each time.

-- Use an ice bag or a bag of frozen vegetables placed on the knee.
+- You can use an ice pack or just place a bag of frozen vegetables on the sore knee.

 COMPRESS the knee with a knee brace or wrap.

-- In some knee injuries, compression can be used to keep the patella aligned and to keep joint mechanics intact.
+- In some knee injuries, you can use compression to keep your kneecap aligned and keep the joint working as it should.

 ELEVATE the knee.

-- Elevation works with gravity to help fluid that would otherwise accumulate in the knee flow back to the central circulation.
+- Elevation works with gravity to help keep fluid from building up in your knee.

-- Prop your leg up when you are sitting, or use a recliner, which naturally elevates the legs.
-Elevation works best when the knee -- or any other injured body part -- is higher than the level of the heart.
+- Prop your leg up when you're sitting, or sit back in a a recliner.
+Elevation works best when your knee is higher than the level of your heart.

-- These drugs directly control pain and, at higher doses, act as anti-inflammatory agents, helping to break the inflammatory cycle.
-Like all medications, however, these drugs have side effects.
+- These drugs directly control pain.
+And at higher doses, they act as anti-inflammatory agents, helping to break the cycle of inflammation.
+Like all medications, however, they have side effects.

-- You should not use NSAIDs if you have a problem with bleeding or stomach ulcers or some types of kidney disease.
+- Don't use NSAIDs if you have a problem with bleeding or stomach ulcers or some types of kidney disease.

-- Acetaminophen (Tylenol) can also be used to control knee pain but does not have the anti-inflammatory properties of the NSAIDs.
-Still, this treatment is remarkably useful in many types of knee pain, such as osteoarthritis.
+- Acetaminophen can help control knee pain, but it doesn't have anti-inflammatory properties like NSAIDs.
+Still, it can help with many types of knee pain, such as that caused by osteoarthritis.

 When to Call the Doctor for Knee Pain